MinaProtocol/mina/src/app/test_executive/README.md

 #### Tests

 The usecase which Lucy has been designed around (thus far) is the usecase of running automated *tests*.
 There are a number of pre-written tests which are compiled into the test_executive (such as the payments_test, zkapps_test, chain_reliability_test, etc).
-Those who are familiar with Ocaml can learn the DSL and modify or extend these tests, and/or write new tests.
+Those who are familiar with OCaml can learn the DSL and modify or extend these tests, and/or write new tests.

 Lucy is set up such that the test to be run is selected at the invocation of Lucy, in the terminal command to run Lucy.
 A single invocation of Lucy runs exactly 1 test and creates exactly 1 testnet, which is usually torn down at the end of the test.